This biennial program will run in fall 2024.

-The African and African American Studies Program (AAAS), working in partnership with the Council on International Educational Exchange (CIEE), offers a foreign study program in Accra, Ghana.
-The AAAS FSP is Dartmouth’s only FSP program in West Africa.
+The Department of African and African American Studies (AAAS), working in partnership with the Council on International Educational Exchange (CIEE), offers a foreign study program in Accra, Ghana.
+The AAAS FSP is Dartmouth's only FSP program in West Africa.
 Classes, designed specifically for the Dartmouth FSP, are taught on the campus of the University of Ghana, Legon, with faculty and lecturers drawn from the University and elsewhere in Ghana, and a Dartmouth faculty member affiliated with AAAS.

 Accra is Ghana's capital and largest city, with an estimated population of 4 million.
 Accra stretches along the Atlantic Ocean and is home to Ghana's central financial district, glittering beaches, historic monuments, museums, traditional markets and lively nightlife.
 Ghana's importance in the African Diaspora is immense.
 People from this region represented a significant percentage of those forcibly brought to the "New World."
 This resulted in a mélange of cultures linking this part of West Africa to African-descended communities in the U.S. and other parts of the Americas.
 Ghana is also an important site for homage and return in the African Diaspora because of its unique historical position as the first sub-Saharan African nation to receive independence and because of the Pan-African advocacy of Kwame Nkrumah, Ghana's first president.